kevvvvyp/Spring-Boot-Sonar-Docker-Example/README.md

 3. Open a terminal in ./sonar
 4. run 'docker-compose up -d'
 5. Open a terminal in the project root
-5. Run the sonarqube task: './gradlew sonarqube'
+6. Run the sonarqube task: './gradlew sonarqube'
+7. View localhost:9000 in your browser